Dodgers vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 outings he is batting .389 with a double, five home runs, six walks and 11 RBI.
+- Soto will look for his ninth straight game with a hit in this contest.
+In his last 10 outings he is batting .432 with a double, five home runs, five walks and 12 RBI.

 Soto Recent Games